georginapeters/georginapeters/README.md

 # Hi There 👋

-I'm Georgina - Animator & Programmer with a keen fascination for tech.
+I'm Georgina - an Animator & Programmer with a keen fascination for tech.

 ## Working 💻
 I'm currently working on completing my bootcamp in Software Engineering.